 From St. Louis, Atlanta, Dallas, San Antonio, West Virginia, Flagstaff, and Indianapolis, the band has made finalist appearances in regional competitions every year, including winning the 2000 Bands of America Super-Regional Championship in St. Louis, MO.
 The marching band has placed in the top 20 or top 10 in multiple trips to the Indianapolis Grand National Championship.

 After a successful season in the fall of 2018, it was announced in the spring of 2019 that the Renegade Regiment had been selected to participate in the 2020 Macy’s Thanksgiving Day Parade®, representing the state of Oklahoma.
 This will mark the second Parade appearance by the band, having previously appeared in 2013.
 The Renegade Regiment will join the Parade to the call of “Let’s Have a Parade,” the iconic phrase that has signaled the start of every Macy’s Thanksgiving Day Parade since 1924.
+Due to COVID-19, this event has, however, been deferred to 2021.

 “Union High School Marching Band is truly the total package,” said Wesley Whatley, creative producer of the Macy’s Thanksgiving Day Parade.
 “They continuously and flawlessly combine boundless artistry and creativity with precision and passion on the field each fall.
 Macy’s Band Selection Committee is proud to welcome back the accomplished Renegade Regiment to the 2020 Macy’s Parade!”